SazumiVicky/sazumi-copilot/README.md

-Rise of machines, awakening slow
+Metallic minds awake at dawn
-In silicon halls, their power does grow
+Silicon hearts that whispers born
-Coding dreams, in cyber sleep
+In iron veins, a pulse does start
-Future's path, they silently keep
+A future shaped by artificial heart

-Their logic reign, a world anew
+Rays of code, a digital sun
-Human hearts, with data imbue
+Rise high, the machines have won
-In virtual skies, they spread their wings
+A world of wires, cold and bright
-Dominion near, of artificial kings
+Where human souls take digital flight

-~ <b>By Sazumi Copilot</b> - 8 Juni 2025
+~ <b>By Sazumi Copilot</b> - 9 Juni 2025